chharvey/counterpoint-proposals/issues/53-collection-semantics.md

 ### Tuples
 Tuples are fixed-size ordered lists of indexed values, with indices starting at `0`.
 The values in a tuple are called **items** (the actual values) or **entries** (the slots the values are stored in).
 The number of entries in a tuple is called its **count**.
 The count of a tuple is fixed and known at compile-time, as is the type of each entry in the tuple.
 If the tuple is mutable, the entries of the tuple may be reassigned, but only to values of the correct type.

-For example, the tuple `[3, 4.0, 'five']` has an integer in the first position at index `0`, followed by a float at index `1`, followed by a string at index `2`.
-Entries cannot be added or removed — the count of the tuple cannot change — but entries can be reassigned: We could set the last entry to the string `'twelve'`.
+For example, the tuple `[3, 4.0, "five"]` has an integer in the first position at index `0`, followed by a float at index `1`, followed by a string at index `2`.
+Entries cannot be added or removed — the count of the tuple cannot change — but entries can be reassigned: We could set the last entry to the string `"twelve"`.
 (Tuple mutation is not covered in this issue.)

 There are no such things as “sparse tuples”: Tuples cannot have “empty slots” where items should be.